- Accessibility statement for the UK Money and Pensions Service

 We know some parts of this website are not fully accessible:

-- You cannot use some parts of the site with a keyboard, especially the top navigation and the share links.
+- You cannot use some parts of the site with a keyboard, for example the share links.

 - The menu does not work on mobile devices when the screen reader is on.